 - Causes premature aging: Referred to as photoaging, exposure to UV rays breaks down the elastin and collagen fibers, and leads to loosened folds and wrinkles.
 Frequent tanning could, therefore, result in pigmentation, leathery skin texture and dark spots, all being the symptoms of premature aging (3).

 - Aggravates melasma: The common pigmentation disorder causes brown/ gray patches on the skin.
-The patches appear with the exposure to the sun.
+The patches appear due to pregnancy hormones and can worsen with excess exposure to the sun.
 If you have melasma, tanning will aggravate the condition (4).

-- Leads to dehydration: As you sweat more during tanning, it could increase your risk of dehydration (8), especially if you do not take enough water.
+- Leads to dehydration: As you sweat more during tanning, it could increase your risk of dehydration (7), especially if you do not drink enough water.

 Instead of direct exposure to sunlight or UV rays, you may opt for safer options such as artificial tanners.